The Hidden Cost of Poor Sales Conversations (And How to Fix Them)

 The cost of bad sales conversations is too high to ignore.
 Lost deals, frustrated prospects, and wasted time all stem from poor communication.
 But the good news?
 You can fix it.

-At Third Language, we help sales teams master the art of effective sales conversations with the B.R.I.G.H.T.T.™ Framework —a structured approach to asking better questions, uncovering needs, and closing more deals.
+At Third Language, we help sales teams master the art of effective sales conversations with the B.R.I.G.H.T.T.™ Skillset —a structured approach to asking better questions, uncovering needs, and closing more deals.